riju-stone/dictator/README.md

 ## Integrating Electron with React

 This article helped me a lot.
-I hope this helps you too...
-[Desktop App with React](https://www.section.io/engineering-education/desktop-application-with-react/)
+I hope this helps you too - [Desktop App with React](https://www.section.io/engineering-education/desktop-application-with-react/)

 ## To Do